-Project 3, "Support to CSOs" will be subject to Open Call for Proposals with different lots (anti-corruption, awareness raising for citizens' rights, issue-based NGO networks, etc).
+Project 3, "Support to NGOs" will be subject to Open Call for Proposals with different lots (anti-corruption, awareness raising for citizens' rights, issue-based NGO networks, etc).
 The grants to be provided under this grant scheme will be action grants only.

-Project 4, "Support to environment" will be selected through the same Call for Proposals as "Support to CSOs" with one contract foreseen to assist the local environmental NGOs in building their capacities in conducting campaigns, awareness raising, access to funding etc. Therefore the beneficiary will be working with selected CSOs active in the environmental protection in order to increase their capacity in advocating for environmental protection.
+Project 4, "Support to environment" will be selected through a Call for Proposals with one contract foreseen to assist the local environmental NGOs in building their capacities in conducting campaigns, awareness raising, access to funding etc. Therefore the beneficiary will be working with selected CSOs active in the environmental protection in order to increase their capacity in advocating for environmental protection.